mhadam/snowplow.wiki-fork/technical-documentation/4-storage/Relational-Database-Shredder.md

    JSON fields (`contexts`, `derived_contexts` and `unstruct_event`).
-The results will be stored in a path similar to `shredded/good/run=2016-11-26-21-48-42/atomic-events/part-00000` and will be available to load via [StorageLoader](StorageLoader) or directly via Redshift [COPY][redshift-copy].
+The results will be stored in a path similar to `shredded/good/run=2016-11-26-21-48-42/atomic-events/part-00000` and will be available to load via [RDB Loader](Relational-Database-Loader) or directly via Redshift [COPY][redshift-copy].
 2. **Contexts**.
 This part consists of the two extracted above JSON fields:
    `contexts` and `derived_contexts`, which are validated (during the enrichment step)